hperrin/svelte-material-ui/components/paper/README.md

-# Svelte Material UI - Button
+# Svelte Material UI - Paper

 Paper is used to build an elevated surface.